zackrdavis/use-onnx-web/README.md

   }, []);
 ```

-The `model.onnx` file used above could be created in PyTorch like this:
+The `model.onnx` file used above is included in this repository, but it could be created in PyTorch like this:

 ```python
 # set the trained model to inference mode